Cost of Debt and WACC

 WACC weighting – Book or market value weightings

-Balance sheet items are valued historically; they are outdated but consistent with accounting rules.
-It is argued that book value removes volatility but is nevertheless non-representative of market conditions.
-Most firms use WACC at the market value weighting approach; however, there are several possibilities:
+Balance sheet items are valued historically.
+They are outdated but consistent with accounting rules.
+It is argued that book value removes volatility but is non-representative of market conditions.
+Most firms use WACC at the market value weighting approach.
+However, there are several other possibilities:

 Current market value

 - This is empirically correct but the current position may be atypical and exposed to volatility